Level 3 Diploma in Veterinary Nursing - small animal pathway (Apprenticeship)

 - Multiple choice examinations (five papers in total) set and marked by Central Qualifications.

-- An oral examination set and administered by Central Qualifications.
+- An oral examination set and administered by Central Qualifications (English students only).

 Your practical skills will be assessed by: